 Percentage of orders received damage free = (Number of undamaged orders / total orders) × 100

-Order documentation accuracy rate: What percentage of orders include the correct documentation?
+Order documentation accuracy rate: What percentage of orders include

 This should be near 100%.